Chapter 3: Lies & Excuses

 · His relationship status: Because he lied for months about fatherhood, I cannot verify whether he was truly single throughout our relationship.

-· Teaching Fellows: Sherif frequently cited work obligations as a reason for not seeing me.
+· Teaching Fellows: He frequently cited work obligations as a reason for not seeing me.
 I have found no evidence that he was ever employed as a teacher or affiliated with Teaching Fellows.

-· Additional children: I have no proof that Sherif has other children, but given the circumstances, I suspect it is possible.
+· Additional children: I have no proof that he has other children, but given the circumstances, I suspect it is possible.

-Figure 16 Messages reflecting Sherif’s explanation of his living arrangement, which I later questioned based on established deception.
+Figure 16 Messages reflecting his explanation of his living arrangement, which I later questioned based on established deception.

 Excuse-Making as a Control Strategy